This is to respond to Frizztext the Story Challenge: Letter “X”.

 Note: Qin Dynasty unified China (221-206 BC) at the time when Roman Republic was established.

 I haven’t visited Xi’an, but have been fascinated with the ancient Chinese history.
-We plan to visit this great ancient city and other historical place in China next summer.
-The above photos are from the Wikipedia Commons.
+We plan to visit this great ancient city and other historical places in China next summer. :) The above photos are from the Wikipedia Commons.

 Click here to see the fabulous shot by Frizz and many other stories for the letter x.
 Please join the challenge.